Leleat/Tiling-Assistant/README.md

 ## Usage and features

-**You should disable GNOME's default keybindings for the split view/tiling and set them with this extension's settings page.**
+**You should disable GNOME's default keybindings for the split view/tiling and set them in this extension's settings page.**

 - When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows will open.
 The Dash will be centered on the free screen space.
 Activating an icon will tile the corresponding window to fill the free space.